Ahliman Amiraslanov: Activities at Azerbaijan Medical University

 In 1992, Ahliman Amiraslanov was appointed as the rector of the N. Narimanov Azerbaijan State Medical Institute, and in 1993, he was elected as the head of the oncology department at the same university.
 Under his leadership, the department was restructured, and young, promising personnel were involved in extensive scientific and practical work.

 At the Azerbaijan Medical University (AMU), various reforms were carried out under Amiraslanov's leadership, with new innovative projects being developed and implemented.
-Several new clinics were constructed and launched, including the Stomatology Clinic (2002), Oncology Clinic (2007), Therapeutic Teaching Clinic (2010), and the Surgical Teaching Clinic (2013).
+Several new clinics were constructed and launched, including the Stomatology Clinic (2002), Oncology Clinic (2007), Therapeutic Teaching Clinic (2010), and Surgical Teaching Clinic (2013).
 These clinics, built with funds allocated by President Ilham Aliyev's decrees, became some of the most modern educational institutions in the region.

 Amiraslanov's dedicated efforts and active participation in fostering international relations, in 1996, AMU became the only university from CIS countries (excluding Russia and Ukraine) to be included in the International Registry of the American and European Association for Higher Education, published in London.
 AMU also became a full member of the Black Sea Universities Network in 1998, the International Association of Universities in 2000, and the European University Association in 2002.

 The facilities of the university's departments were expanded, with lecture rooms and laboratories equipped with modern technologies.
 All faculties now conduct classes based on the Bologna credit system.